-As one of the world’s very first and pioneering Gay and Inclusive rugby clubs, we were originally established back in 1999 by gay men who wanted to play rugby in an LGBT-Friendly environment with zero tolerance to homophobia.
+As one of the world’s very first Inclusive Rugby clubs, we were established back in 1999 by men who wanted to play rugby in an LGBT-friendly environment with a zero tolerance of homophobia.

-Thanks to pioneers like our founders and The Kings Cross Steelers, The Washington Renegades and San Francisco Fog, the world of rugby (and the world!) has come on leaps and bounds since then in terms of LGBT rights and equality.
+Thanks to pioneers like our founders and the Kings Cross Steelers, the world of rugby (and the world!) has come on leaps and bounds since then, in terms of LGBT rights and equality.

-We continue to exist to lower the barriers that lots of LGBT and straight players of any gender still face when trying to take part in team sport and are proud that we continue to help people play the game we all love – regardless of the sex of the person they choose to love.
+We continue to exist to lower the barriers that lots of players of any sexuality or gender still face when trying to take part in team sport and are proud that we continue to help people play the game we all love – regardless of the sex of the person they choose to love.

 Our aim is to maximize a player’s potential through DEVELOPMENT and GROWTH, on and off the pitch.

 The Club’s playing and organisational membership is diverse – made up of members from the LGBT community, as well as heterosexual members from local Sale area, and friends or family members of our players.

 Approximately 75% of our members are homosexual and 20% are heterosexual.

 The season runs from September to April.
 Training happens most weeks with occassional rest weeks and breaks for Christmas and Easter.

 There are away matches and home games See our Fixtures Page to get an idea of how often and where we play.
 There are occassional weekend’s away for UK IGR Tournaments or friendlies.

 Rugby Union takes a break for a few weeks over summer but usually after some pre-Tour training sessions if we are competiting in an International tournament (The Bingham Cup or The Union Cup).
 However, players and members of the club are welcome to play O2 Touch Rugby with our Touch squads whose season gets busier in Summer as Union tails off.